gbiolo/cv-it/README.md

 `curriculum.pdf`

+## Sometimes size matters!!
+The size of the output PDF file created by the Tex compiler usually is greater than a normal PDF file.

+To reduce the file file you can use the great Ghostscript, that is installed by default in the major Linux distributions (Debian confirmed).

+The reduced output file size will be even 90% smaller than the original one.

+The syntax is as easy as this:

+`gs -sDEVICE=pdfwrite -dCompatibilityLevel=1.4 -dNOPAUSE -dQUIET -dBATCH -sOutputFile=curriculum_priv_compressed.pdf curriculum_priv.pdf`

+The previous command must be executed inside the directory containing the compiled PDF file.

 ## Texlive installation (if not present)
 I use Texlive and Debian GNU/Linux, so the following steps are based on this OS and Latex compiler.